nachocaru/xaprb.com/content/blog/2008-09-03-life-as-a-consultant-my-crooked-arm-for-a-pillow.md

 > Q: Is it OK for me to buy quad-core servers?
 > A: The old man walks slow but carries much, whilst the young boy runs without a care.

-Okay, okay maybe I wasn&#8217;t very clear in my message, and maybe it was just a little bit Confucian.
-Here&#8217;s what I actually said:
+Okay, okay maybe I wasn't very clear in my message, and maybe it was just a little bit Confucian.
+Here's what I actually said:

 > Xaprb: 8 cores may be OK for some workloads
 > Xaprb: high-concurrency, not so good